Category Archives: 2019 Films

 Yikes!

-Okay, the art direction and the set design are fantastic and the high point of the film.
-Once I was quickly over the plot, garish costumes, and weird choreography, I immersed myself in the look and the production values, thankful that someone did their job correctly.
+The art direction and set design are fantastic, and they are the film’s high point.
+Once I got past the plot, garish costumes, and weird choreography, I immersed myself in the look and the production values, thankful that someone had done their job correctly.

 The colors are glossy and bright, giving a shimmering, lush tone that dazzled me.
 The London backdrop is magnificent, and many scenes provide glimpses of Big Ben, Tower Bridge, and other lovely landmarks.

-The rundown theater set is a highlight and adds a murky and dusty atmosphere, creatively done.
+The rundown theater set is a highlight, adding a murky and dusty atmosphere that is creatively done.

 The songs start shaky but quickly escalate into respectability and even grandiose pizazz.
 Teetering too long in the first act with a seemingly never-ending “Overture” and “The Naming of Cats”, the film finally evens out with the best numbers in the production.

-The gorgeous and powerful “Memory” introduces the wonderful “Beautiful Ghosts” and fortunately are reprised later.
-Hudson nearly deserves a second Oscar for her haunting rendition of “Memory” while Hayward does well with “Beautiful Ghosts”.
+The gorgeous and powerful “Memory” introduces the wonderful “Beautiful Ghosts,” and fortunately, they are reprised later.
+Hudson nearly deserves a second Oscar for her haunting rendition of “Memory,” while Hayward does well with “Beautiful Ghosts”.

 That’s where the positives end.

 At least they can console themselves with a hefty paycheck.
-Each looks beyond ridiculous in their costumes, looking like a cross between a human being in bad attire and a strange creature from another planet.
+Each looks ridiculous in their costumes, resembling a cross between a human being in bad attire and a strange creature from another planet.

 This is what happens when things are half done.
 Any attempts to re-release the film with “improved effects” seem desperate and unprofessional.

-Besides the two awesome musical numbers, Cats feels watered down and not about anything specific, lacking any deeper meaning I picked up on.
-At the end of the day, it’s merely about a bunch of cats singing songs, occasionally hissing or swatting at each other for effect.
+Besides the two incredible musical numbers, Cats feels watered down and not about anything specific, lacking any deeper meaning I picked up on.
+It’s merely about a bunch of cats singing songs, occasionally hissing or swatting at each other for effect.

-Andrew Lloyd Weber’s beloved stage musical will take time to recover from the film version of Cats (2019).
-Advisable is to watch the film once to experience and elicit a reaction, then put the film away in a secure box forever and pretend it never happened.
+It is advisable to watch the film once to experience and elicit a reaction, then put the film away in a secure box forever and pretend it never happened.

 Corpus Christi-2019